 12.2.
 Amendments or additions to this DPA must be made mutually agreed to by both Parties in writing, and signed by a representative of each Party, subject to Section 12.3 below.

 12.3.
 Annex 1 and Annex 2 form integral parts of this DPA.
-However, the Processor may amend Annex 2 (using new or replacement of sub-processors) as described in Section 7.2 of this DPA.
-Annex 1 may be amended by adequate or better technical and organizational measures at any time by Processor unilaterally.
+However, the Processor may amend Annex 2 (using new or replacement of sub-processors) subject to Section 7.3 of this DPA.
+The technical and organisational measures set out in Annex 1 may be replaced at any time with measures that are of either equal or better standing that those set out in Annex 1 by Processor unilaterally.
 Processor will notify the Controller of any amendments with a 30 days prior notice.

 12.4.
 This DPA is subject to the substantive laws of Switzerland to the exclusion of the conflict of laws rules and international treaties.
 Place of jurisdiction shall be with the state courts at the registered seat of the Processor.